 - If the maximum aperture blinks, it indicates underexposure.
-Turn the blinking blinking blinking.
+Turn the blinks > dial to set a slower shutter speed until the aperture value stops blinking.
 Or increase the ISO speed. - If the minimum aperture blinks, it indicates overexposure.
-Turn the <2>> dial to set a faster shutter speed until the blinking stops.
+Turn the < >> dial to set a faster shutter speed until the blinking stops.
 Or decrease the ISO speed.